← Back to Blog

 }

-Worse, because conversation history is fed back into the context window, you are paying that 3x penalty again on every subsequent turn.
+Worse: conversation history is fed back into the context window on every subsequent turn.
+That 3x penalty compounds.

-- The Brain (Natural Language): Our custom System Prompts instruct the agent to reason, plan, and critique its own work in raw markdown (often wrapped in
+1. The Brain (Natural Language): The agent reasons, plans, and critiques its own work in raw markdown, often wrapped in <scratchpad> tags.
+Token-efficient thinking.

-<scratchpad>or<thought>tags).
-This is incredibly token-efficient and allows the model to "think" out loud cheaply. - The Hands (Native Tool Calling): The agent only switches to strict, structured JSON at the exact moment it needs to invoke a function (like
+2. The Hands (Native Tool Calling): The agent only switches to strict JSON at the exact moment it invokes a function (like github.readFile).

-By letting agents "think" like humans in plain text, and only "act" like machines in JSON, we get the exact same reliability and automation of a structured agent—but without paying the bloated API tax.
+By letting agents think like humans in plain text and act like machines in JSON, we get the same reliability and automation without paying the bloated API tax.

 About the Author